-Holt came to Notre Dame from the University of South Florida, where she spent 13 successful seasons guiding the Bulls.
-In her final season, USF joined the BIG EAST Conference and she led the Bulls to a tie for third, along with the Irish, in their inaugural BIG EAST tournament.
+Holt came to Notre Dame from South Florida after 13 successful seasons guiding the Bulls.
+Prior to her final season in Tampa, USF joined the BIG EAST and Holt led the Bulls to a tie for third, along with Notre Dame, in their inaugural BIG EAST tournament.

-"First and foremost, I was attracted by the opportunity to come to what I believe is the best academic and athletic combination that's out there," says Holt on why she decided to come to Notre Dame following a successful run at South Florida.
+"First and foremost, I was attracted by the opportunity to come to what I believe is the best academic and athletic combination that's out there," says Holt on why she decided to come to Notre Dame following a successful run at USF.

 "The commitment to the golf program with the course and the new indoor facility makes a statement.
 As a coach you want to know that you have a chance to be successful and you can tell that's how it is at Notre Dame and it's impressive to see that."

-A native of Dayton, Ohio, Holt made a return to the Midwest, where she began her college coaching career at Purdue University, beginning in 1990 and extending to 1993.
+A native of Dayton, Ohio, Holt made a return to the Midwest, where she began her college coaching career at Purdue from 1990-93.

 Holt's teams at South Florida won at least one tournament in 10 of her 13 seasons and she was recognized as the Conference USA Coach of the Year in 1996, 1999 and 2001.
 In the spring of 2005, Holt was named Conference USA Coach of the Decade for women's golf (1995-2005).
 Under Holt's watch, South Florida players were named to the Conference USA All-Conference Team 23 times.
-Current LPGA player and South Florida graduate Kelly Lagedrost was named Conference USA Player of the Year in 2001.
-Former South Florida golfer Christina Jones was named Conference USA Freshman of the Year in 2005.
+Former LPGA player and South Florida graduate Kelly Lagedrost was named Conference USA Player of the Year while playing for Holt in 2001, and another of Holt's USF pupils, Christina Jones was named Conference USA Freshman of the Year in 2005.

-Prior to college coaching, Holt worked as a club professional in West Palm Beach, Fla., and in Ipswich, Mass.
-She is a 1988 graduate of Ohio State University, where she played on the women's golf team that won Big Ten Championships in 1985 and 1988 and played in the NCAA Championship those same years.
+Prior to college coaching, Holt worked as a club professional in West Palm Beach, Florida, and in Ipswich, Massachusetts.
+She is a 1988 Ohio State graduate, where she helped the Buckeyes win a pair of Big Ten Conference titles (1985, 1988) and reach the NCAA Championship those same years.

-Holt graduated from Fairmont High School in Kettering, Ohio.
-She has been a member of the PGA of America since 1992.
+Holt graduated from Fairmont High School in Kettering, Ohio, and has been a member of the PGA of America since 1992.